dispensablegames/locoroco/README.md

 # LocoRoco

 The world's favourite blob game written in Lua with LOVE.
+Heavily based off of Sony's *LocoRoco* in terms of visuals and mechanics.

+## Controls

+Use the left and right arrow keys to tilt the world.
+Hold down both directions for a second, then let go, to jump.
+Tap up to split into smaller locos, and hold down to merge them back together.

 ## Current Progress